menuclose

 Yes, Interactive Brokers is regulated by the SEC (Securities and Exchange Commission) in the U.S. and the FCA (Financial Conduct Authority) in the U.K., meaning customers’ money is protected up to the value of £85,000 in the U.K.

-Is Interactive Brokers good in the UK?
+Is Interactive Brokers good for beginners?

 Our testing